-At Just8mm.com, we pride ourselves on providing outstanding quality when we convert 8mm and Super 8 film to DVD.
-Using equipment we build ourselves, we utilize a true "telecine" method during the process of converting your 8mm film to DVD.
+At Just8mm.com, we pride ourselves on providing outstanding quality when we convert your 8mm and Super 8 film.
+Using equipment we build ourselves, we utilize a true "telecine" method during the process of converting your 8mm film to DVD or digital files.

 We use high-quality professional imaging equipment so you get impeccable color reproduction and resolution for your 8mm to DVD transfer.
 We also automatically adjust the exposure throughout each film reel, which helps to lighten dark scenes, and darkens overexposed film.
 Our DVDs are written at 10Mbps, which is a very high data rate.
 This ensures impeccable video quality with no artifacts, blocking, or pixelation.
 We proudly stand our 8mm to DVD transfer quality up against any other method, period.